Brining a whole turkey prior to roasting

 - Submerge the turkey in the solution.
 If the turkey is not fully submerged, mix additional brining solution in the ratios indicated above until there’s enough liquid to cover the entire turkey.
 Seal bag or cover the container, and set the turkey in the refrigerator for 6-24 hours.

 - Remove the turkey from brine.
 Thoroughly rinse under a slow stream of cool water, rubbing gently to release salt, both inside and out.
 It is important to ensure that the turkey is rinsed extensively.
-Pat the skin and both cavities dry.
+Pat the skin and both cavities dry with paper towel.

 - In the larger cavity of the turkey, place any combination of vegetables and spices, or stuff the turkey as you normally would.